Guide to Gwinnett

 Everett's Music Barn

-This historical, musical dwelling survives on donations, so be sure to contribute to keep this place groovin'.
+This historical, musical dwelling survives on donations, so be sure to drop some money in the bucket that's passed around each week to keep this place groovin'.

-The Infinite Energy Arena is a 13,000 arena that has welcomed the likes of Paul McCartney, Ed Sheeran and Andrea Bocelli.
-You can pretty much always guarantee that there is a fantastic act coming to the venue.
+Gas South Arena is a 13,000-seat arena that has welcomed the likes of Paul McCartney, Ed Sheeran, Beyoncé and Andrea Bocelli.
+You can pretty much always guarantee that there is a fantastic act slated to perform at the venue.

 The Bowl @ Sugar Hill

-One of Gwinnett's newer music venues, The Bowl @ Sugar Hill has hosted some fun and funky concerts.
-This outdoor amphitheater hosts a concert series every year.
-In 2017, performers included Boz Scaggs, KC and the Sunshine Band and Ben Folds.
+One of Gwinnett's newest music venues, The Bowl @ Sugar Hill has hosted some fun and funky concerts.
+This outdoor amphitheater hosts a ticketed concert series every year.
+Past performers include Pat Benatar, KC and the Sunshine Band and Ben Folds.